webplatform/docs/css/properties/font-family/index.md

 |CSS object model property=fontFamily
 |Values={{CSS Property Value
 |Data Type=family-name
 |Description=The name of a font family, such as <code>Courier</code> or <code>Arial</code>.
 You can reference the common fonts available on the system, or external fonts imported using [[css/atrules/%40font-face|@font-face]].
-When the family name contains more than one word, it needs to be enclosed in quotes, for example <code>'Comic Sans'</code>.
+When the family name contains more than one word, it should be enclosed in quotes, for example <code>'Comic Sans'</code>.
 }}{{CSS Property Value
 |Data Type=generic-family
 |Description=generic families are not specific fonts, but a reference to fallback fonts of a general type that can be used when specific fonts are not available.
 The actual fonts used for each fallback type may differ between operating systems.
 The following generic family keywords are defined: <code>serif</code>, <code>sans-serif</code>, <code>cursive</code>, <code>fantasy</code> and <code>monospace</code>.